A Globe and Mail photographer took this picture but I forget his name. If it was you please let me know so I can give credit.

 Today, I work as a columnist for The Huffington Post Canada, where I write a twice-weekly column about the state of Canadian opinions journalism known as Media Bites (links to my most recent column are posted on the Filibuster homepage).
 I’m also the creator and editor of a reasonably popular website about Canadian culture, history, and civics called J.J.’s Complete Guide to Canada, and I appear as a twice-a-week panelist on the CTV News show “Political Express.”

-Since 2012 I’ve also held an extremely low-level municipal office as a member of the Library Board of the City of Coquitlam, and I am presently head of the B.C. wing of Citizens for a Canadian Republic.
+From 2011 to 2014 I was a member of the Library Board of the City of Coquitlam, and I am presently head of the B.C. wing of Citizens for a Canadian Republic.

 Before any of that, however, I was a modestly high-profile figure in B.C. student politics and student journalism.
 My alma mater (BA, Political Science) was Simon Fraser University, where I served as head of student elections when my school controversially voted to abandon the Canadian Federation of Students, and was briefly opinions editor of the campus newspaper, The Peak.
 I was also editor-in-chief of the student newspaper of Douglas College, The Other Press for a year, despite never attending that school.